-On an isolated tidal rock in the gulf of Saint-Malo on the Normandy coast of France sits one of the world's wonders, the Mont St. Michel.
-Reached by causeway, the lower towers and medieval sea wall protect a small village, capped magnificently by the abbey dedicated to the Archangel Michael.
-An Abbey on the Mont was first mentioned in a 9th century text.
+On an isolated tidal rock in the Gulf of Saint-Malo on the Normandy coast of France sits one of the world's wonders, the Mont St. Michel.
+Reached by a causeway, the lower towers and medieval sea wall protect a small village, capped magnificently by the abbey dedicated to the Archangel Michael.
+An Abbey on Mont was first mentioned in a 9th-century text.
 This sacred place had always been a draw for religious devotees and hermits.

-There are airports in Rennes and a very small one in Dinard (Dinard Pleurtuit)
+- By air: There are airports in Rennes and a very small one in Dinard (Dinard Pleurtuit).

 Because of the monument's historic significance and its unique environment, the entire bay together with the mont is classified as a UNESCO world heritage site.